tfulanchan/kau-docs/docs/486/ch7.md

 From the job-to-be-done perspective, customers will not buy your product unless it solves a problem for them.

 What comprises a solution differs across two circumstances of the current solution:

-The products are not good enough (Poor Quality).
+1. Poor Quality - the products are not good enough.

-Or more than good enough (More Expensive).
+2. More Expensive - the products are more than good enough.

 The advantage goes to integration when products are not good enough and to outsourcing when the products are more than good enough.